TSharma05/basic-django-to-do/readme.md

+# Updated
+This is my beginning attempt at a basic to-do app.
+This currently has a login/logout capabilities.
+Need to work on the sign-up portion a little more.
 # Todo List

 In this challenge we're going to create a basic CRUD app with just a single record type so that you can focus on practicing the basic actions for CRUD.